Vertical integration: Vertical integration in America

 Many major companies such as General Foods, Carnegie Steel Company, the Bell System, Apple, the U.S. entertainment studios, the U.S. meat industry, Ford Motor Company, CVS, and Amazon demonstrate vertical merging.
 Notably, the successful vertical integration of Standard Oil Company contributed to significant developments in US antitrust law in 1890, significantly limiting the vertical expansion of businesses.

 Food

 In 1924, Clarence Birdseye patented the "Birdseye Plate Froster" and established the General Seafood Corporation.
+Members of the supply chain, such as farmers and small food retailers, could not afford the high cost of equipment, so Birdseye provided it to them.
 In 1929, Birdseye's company and the patent were bought by Postum Cereals and Goldman Sachs Trading Corporation.
 It was later known as General Foods.
 They kept the Birdseye name, which was split into two words (Birds eye) for use as a trademark.
 Birdseye was paid $20 million for the patents and $2 million for the assets.

-Birds Eye was one of the pioneers in the frozen food industry.
-In 1924, Clarence Birdseye patented the "Birdseye Plate Froster" and established the General Seafood Corporation.
-In 1929, Birdseye's company and the patent were bought by Postum Cereals and Goldman Sachs Trading Corporation.
-It was later known as General Foods.
-Members of the supply chain, such as farmers and small food retailers, could not afford the high cost of equipment, so Birdseye provided it to them.

 Birds Eye has since seen the downsides of vertical integration, with fixed costs associated with vertical integration, such as property, plants, and equipment that cannot be reduced significantly when production needs decrease, and a larger organizational structure that cannot react quickly to market changes.